gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Lady Kembe took a neat stack of white bandages out of the bowl and set them on the table.
 Next came a knife identical to the one Erileine was holding.
 She closed her eyes, took a deep breath, and let it out slowly.
-"Well and then," she said without opening her eyes.
+"Well and then," she repeated without opening her eyes.
 "Here is what is needing done.
 First, lie my Razi on his back.
 Make certain of his arm, that it is out of the way.
 Yes, as so.
 Good.
 Now, open his cloak.
 No, there is in it a tie string which must be undone.
 It finds itself on the inside.
 Higher.
 Yes, there.
 What?
 Oh, his self and his knots…  No matter, just you cut it.
 Yes, with the knife.
 Good.
 Now open his cloak…  Oh my."

 The wound was a thumb and a half long.
 It gaped and closed in time with the bookster's panting.
 Crusts of old blood clung to it; more